Bethel Church (Redding): CHANGED Movement

 The CHANGED Movement was started by Bethel pastors Elizabeth Woning and Ken Williams in 2019 for people who "once identified as LGBTQ+" and is led by the "Equipped to Love" ministry at Bethel.
 Both Woning and Williams claim that before becoming Christians they identified as lesbian and gay, respectively.

 While Bethel does not financially support the CHANGED Movement, it does pay the salaries of Woning and Williams.
 Bethel also promotes the group and houses the group's offices with another of Bethel's ministries.
 In August 2019, the group received attention when Bethel promoted CHANGED through a series of Instagram posts.
 The promotion was criticized by The Trevor Project and Q Christian Fellowship, among others.
-In response to the criticism, Bethel Church stated, "The message of CHANGED has never been ‘All Must Change’".
-Bethel also stated, "For those of you who feel fulfilled and happy as you are, we love you!".
+In response to the criticism, Bethel Church stated, "The message of CHANGED has never been 'All Must Change'".
+Bethel also stated, "For those of you who feel fulfilled and happy as you are, we love you!"

 CHANGED uses the term, "once gay"; it has been noted by critics that the label is similar to "ex-gay", an anti-gay and lesbian movement that started in the 1970s.
 Other noted slogan similarities are CHANGED's use of, "Changed Is Possible"; the now-defunct ex-gay group Exodus International publicized their slogan as "Change is possible".
 While CHANGED does not promote use of the term, "conversion therapy", both CHANGED leaders Woning and Williams have gone on record as being against legislation that would restrict or ban conversion therapy, including the Equality Act.

 In June 2021, CHANGED participated in "Freedom March in Washington, D.C.", promoting it as an event for "formerly LGBT-identifying people who share testimonies of how Jesus transformed their lives".
 The event had an attendance of about 200 people.
 While in Washington, D.C., leaders from CHANGED spoke with members of Congress, as well as Congressional staffers, about their concerns over the Equality Act.

+Allegations and investigations

+Sexual abuse, grooming, and data mining

+Bethel Church has faced criticism for its past endorsements and relationships with ministers who faced allegations of misconduct, including Shawn Bolz, Mike Bickle, Todd Bentley, Bob Hartley and Ben Armstrong.
+It has been criticized for "cover-up culture" and "culture of unsanctified mercy".
+There have been calls for the leadership to step down and compensate the victims.